wanjauk/BOSS22/README.md

 ## About
 The BOSS conference 2022 is the culmination of the 5 phase BOSSEvents that have taken place from October 2021 - April 2022.
-It is a learning and networking event where our community memebrs will get to present their work, learn from their mentors, interact with other researchers and more.
+It is a learning and networking event where our community members will get to present their work, learn from their mentors, interact with other researchers and more.

 ## Conference Committee members